tcpessoa/k3s-on-linode/README.md

 ## Features

-- Automated deployment of a K3s cluster on Linode
+- Automated deployment of a K3s node on Linode
 - Integrated monitoring stack with Prometheus, Loki (with Promtail) and Grafana.
 - WireGuard VPN for secure cluster access
 - Cert-Manager for automatic SSL/TLS certificate management
 - Traefik as the Ingress Controller
 - Linode CSI Driver for dynamic volume provisioning
+- CloudFlare pointing to your VPS with full SSL encryption

 ## Default dashboards included